m-ingram/Project1-Group3/README.md

 2012 - 2015, after seeing teams go over more than three times, the agreement added a 50% taxation level when teams went over the limit four or more times.
 (These offenses must be in consecutive years for these percentages.
 If a team falls below the threshold one year the penalty resets the next year to the "first offense")

 ### Repository Organization
+Baseball Dataset contains the Baseball Databank download from kaggle.
+Output contains all generated .csv files and figures.
+Presentations contains a pdf of our presentation slides.
+Salary Thresholds contains the supplemental data on tax thresholds set for the 2003-2015 season and background information on how the taxes were implemented in each year.
+data_cleaning_and_analysis.ipynb contains all code needed to generate the data and analysis for this project.
+Grading rubrik is the project's requirements for reference.

 ## Project Analysis